 You can also get a 3D printer for your home, in case you are into technology and want to get your kids fired up about it too.
 There are many items of home decor you can make with it like vases, keychains, picture frames, toys, oven mitts and so on.

-There are really no limits to the imagination when it comes to the minds of our children, and what they want to make to play with.
+There are really no limits to the imagination when it comes to the minds of our children and what they want to play with.

 If your kids are crafty and like to make things on their own, then a 3D printer at home can be a valuable asset for their development and a great tool to make personalised presents and toys for the whole family.

 Now that we know pretty much anything there is to know about 3D printing, let’s see what criteria you need to take into account, in order to pick a perfect 3D printer for your needs.